mchong-github/mikechong-test/README.md

 > Dockerfiles.app_b

 > I was not able to figure out why "flask" app was failing for "curl -X POST -H 'Authorization: mytoken' http://127.0.0.1:5000/jobs".
-> I saw the "mytoken" data in schema.sql which was used to create "database.db", but I'm not sure where or how to fix the Authorization of "mytoken" token in flask.
+> I saw the "mytoken" data in the "schema.sql" which was used to create "database.db".
+> I did modify the database.db path in app_b.py code but still failed.
+> I'm not sure where or how to fix the Authorization of "mytoken" token in flask.
 > curl for "/hello" did return success.

 <br>